msampath25/alignfix/README.md

 two different alignment on either side of the seed.
 Alignfix uses affine gap penalties for the alignment scoring function.

+Friday May-24 (Just a placeholder for right now)
 ## basic usage:

 The `SA` class creates a suffix array for a given database or genome string.
 It provides methods to find the first and last occurrences of a pattern (seed) within the suffix array.